 Bold Monk Food

-We didn’t really know what to expect or if Bold Monk even served food, when we decided to meet there that day.
-Sadly, we had already eaten when we went.
-I say sadly because the food looked amazing.
-In fact, their current Google rating is a 4.9 with almost 200 reviews.
-That’s incredible!
-I can’t wait to go back for brunch or some of that pizza!
-Thanks to our bar mate for letting me snap this photo.
+In fact, their current Google rating is a 4.6 with almost 400 reviews.
+That’s pretty incredible!
+I can’t wait to go back for brunch or some of that pizza our bar mates ordered.
+Shout out for letting me snap this photo.
 Yes, I do that a lot to the embarrassment of my daughter.

 Bold Monk Vibe

-These two breweries were a good introduction to Atlanta based breweries in Georgia.
+These two breweries were a good introduction to Atlanta breweries.
 They couldn’t have been more different but I enjoyed each one equally.
-Before these two breweries, I had only been to Ocmulgee Brewpub in Macon.
-Which I liked a lot.
-I started my Georgia breweries beer quest in February of 2020 and even though I was off to a good start, we all know how this year has been.
-Still I’m looking forward to working through this list, in the near future and reporting back.
+Before these breweries, I had only been to Ocmulgee Brewpub in Macon.
+Which I enjoyed a lot too.
+I started my Georgia breweries beer quest in February of 2020 and even though I was off to a good start, we all know how 2020 turned out.
+I’m hoping to get back on track for 2021 and working through a few more breweries in Georgia’s.
 Until then…slainte.